Whether older diesel engines, tyre abrasion or...

 • alveolar, thoracic and inhalable mass fractions according to DIN EN 481

-• Particle number concentration and the particle size distribution in 32 size classes per decade in the particle size range from 180 nm to 18 µm or 400 nm to 40 µm.
+• Particle number concentration as well as the particle size distribution in 32 size classes per decade in the particle size range from 180 nm to 18 µm or 400 nm to 40 µm.

 Based on the certified Palas Fidas fine dust sensor, the module combines high-quality measurement technology with a data logger and live transmission.
 The special feature of this real-time dust monitor is its low weight and small size, which is why it can also be used with drones.
 The sensor can be controlled remotely and the measurement data can be displayed as live video on a monitor.